pvedu/agripv/README.md

 ![alt_text](images/image14.png "image_tooltip")

-[Figure 12](#figur_sensor_cell)_: IV curves of a solar cell under varying light intensity.
+_[Figure 12](#figur_sensor_cell): IV curves of a solar cell under varying light intensity.
 A 10 ohm resistor converts the current to a voltage for the ESP32._

 The figure above shows a 1 cm² solar cell under varying light intensity.
 The Isc is 0.038A (38 mA) at one sun and the voltage across the resistor is 0.38 V. At 0.4 suns, Isc is 0.4*0.38 = 0.0152A and the voltage is 0.152 V.